 The Regular Submission offers researchers the possibility to collect cross-sectional and longitudinal data with up to four experimental groups and five minutes survey time per wave.
-Our new two-stage submission procedure is more convenient and faster.
 In the first stage, we will review your submission internally within four weeks to check the formal fit with the GESIS Panel.
 Conditional upon a positive review, you will be invited to submit your full proposal in the second stage.
 The stage two submission will be subject to an external double-blind peer review process.
 Data collection and data usage within the regular proposal submission is free of charge.
 There are no deadlines for the regular proposal submission.

 - Fill out the Submission Form Stage I (195 kB).